qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 Docker
 --------

--  **docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?**
+-  "docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?"

-   Run the following command to start Docker:
+   Start Docker:

    .. container:: nohighlight